 Alexandra López-Casero represents U.S. and non-U.S. companies on a wide range of international trade-related issues.
 She serves as principal outside international trade counsel to a number of U.S. and non U.S.-based companies, ranging from start-ups to multinationals, that develop, produce and export a wide range of products, including defense technology, industrial products, chemicals, electronic products, software, life science products, medical devices, pharmaceutical products and equipment, aerospace technology, and consumer products.
 She concentrates her practice on export controls, economic sanctions, and national security reviews before the Committee on Foreign Investment in the United States (CFIUS).
-Law 360 has appointed Alexandra to serve on their 2016 International Trade editorial advisory board.

 Alexandra grew up in Germany and began her legal career at Clifford Chance’s office in Frankfurt.
 After completing a Master of Laws at the University of Pennsylvania, she joined Nixon Peabody in 2004.